Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_m001.md

     Locate the images in the returned output for the `ncn-m001` firmware and/or BIOS.
     Make sure to select the correct firmware/BIOS version as several versions may be installed in FAS.
-    - For HPE systems:
+    - For HPE nodes:
       - iLO firmware will be `ilo5_xxx.bin` or `ilo6_xxx.bin`
       - BIOS wil be a `.signed.flash` file
-    - For Gigabyte systems:
+    - For Gigabyte nodes:
       - BMC firmware will be `rom.ima_enc`
       - BIOS will be `image.RBU`